jina-ai/example-video-search/README.md

 ### 👾 Step 1.
 Clone the repo and install Jina

 Begin by cloning the repo, so you can get the required files and datasets.
-(If you already have the examples repository on your machine make sure to fetch the most recent version)

 ```sh
 git clone https://github.com/jina-ai/example-video-search